5 Great Cross-Training Exercises to Avoid Running Injuries

 A common error while training for a race is the runner who solely runs and neglects to cross-train.
 It is important to “train to run” instead of running to train.
-The benefits of cross-training should not be ignored; it has been shown to reduce the risk of injuries in runners and works to improve performance.
+Don’t ignore the benefits of cross-training.
+This practice often reduce the risk of injuries in runners and works to improve performance.
 Knowing how to prepare for races and prevent running injury is essential to a long and successful race career.

 Five cross-training activities that every runner should incorporate are:

 1. Strength training:

 Strength training is often overlooked, however, it comprises a big component of staying strong, stable, and healthy.
 Some key areas specific to runners that are often missed are the glutes/hips and the core.
 As a runner increases mileage and begins running on different surfaces, their strength needs to increase.
 It is integral to train lower and upper body strength, as well as core stability.
 Running is primarily a straightforward and back motion (e.g. quads, hamstrings, calves).

 Due to the nature of this motion, runners are often weak in the muscles that work side to side motions (e.g. glutes).
 Although running is primarily a front to back motion, glutes and other “side to side” muscles are crucial to stabilize the runner in the straight plane and prevent overuse injuries.
 These injuries may even happen post marathon, too.
 Be aware.